rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 love,
 rajat

-p.s. i will dump advice from cajal's book here when i get time. many apologies.
+p.s. i will dump advice from cajal's book here when i get time. many apologies. what i wrote above is not cajal. but for some it just felt correct to dedicate the post to his teachings.